McDonnell F3H Demon: Initial flights and engine difficulties

 James Smith McDonnell, president of McDonnell Aircraft Corporation, personally wrote to Washington, warning that the engine would be a "disappointingly underpowered combination" and requesting a substitute engine be permitted.
 Instead, the U.S. Navy opted to persist with the J40 engine in the hope that development of a more powerful version, the J40-10, would proceed rapidly; instead, Westinghouse proved unable to smoothly progress on the project and the issue became increasingly politically charged as time went on.
 Of the 35 F3H-1N aircraft flown with the J40 engine, eight were involved in major accidents.
 The first production Demons were grounded after the loss of six aircraft and four pilots.
 Time magazine called the Navy's grounding of all Westinghouse-powered F3H-1 Demons a "fiasco", with 21 unflyable planes that could be used only for Navy ground training at a loss of $200 million.
 One high point of the J40 was the 1955 setting of an unofficial time-to-climb record, in a Demon, of 10000 ft in 71 seconds.
 However, the J40 program was terminated sometime during 1955.

 All of the aircraft that the J40 was to power were either canceled or redesigned to use other engines, notably the J57 and the J71.
 The F4D Skyray had been designed to accept larger engines in case the J40 did not work out, and was eventually powered by the Pratt & Whitney J57.
 But no other engine could simply be fitted into the old Demons, necessitating both the wings and fuselage to be redesigned and enlarged.
-The associated cost and delayed were such that the U.S. Navy considered cancelling development of the Demon as well.
+The associated cost and delays were such that the U.S. Navy considered cancelling development of the Demon as well.
 The best alternative turned out to be the Allison J71 engine, which was also powered the Douglas B-66 Destroyer.
 Subsequent F3Hs with this powerplant were designated the F3H-2N.
 In service, the J71 proved problematic, providing insufficient power for an aircraft of the Demon's size, while also suffering from frequent flameouts and compressor stalls.
 During October 1954, the first J71-powered Demon was flown.
 Another significant problem was the reliability of the in-house developed ejection seat: initial versions were found to be unreliable and were eventually replaced with Martin-Baker ejection seats that were becoming the standard U.S. Navy seat of choice due to their higher performance at low altitude and better reliability.